jonkit/jonkit.github.io/README-tose.txt

 + post
 + linked-list
-+ photo
++ photos
 + briefly

-Both `post` and `linked-list` appear in the main feed whereas `photo` and `briefly` have their own page and are available on Archive page.
+Both `post` and `linked-list` appear in the main feed whereas `photos` and `briefly` have their own page and are available on Archive page.

-post - traditional blog posts, original content linked-list - Daring Fireball-esque snippets and brief comment(s) linking to other content photo - my own private Instagram, hopefully providing me a reason to take and edit more photos briefly - my attempt at one-off quips and random thoughts
+post - traditional blog posts, original content linked-list - Daring Fireball-esque snippets and brief comment(s) linking to other content photos - my own private Instagram, hopefully providing me a reason to take and edit more photos briefly - my attempt at one-off quips and random thoughts

 Any change to categories will impact the following files: